-Diego Rivera’s America will soon open its doors at SFMOMA!
+Diego Rivera’s America won’t be around for much longer at SFMOMA!
 The massive exhibition is the most in-depth examination of Rivera’s work in over 2 decades, with over 150 frescoes, paintings and drawings on display.
 The works come primarily from the pinnacle of Rivera’s career from the 1920s to the mid-1940s, and some of them haven’t been seen publicly since being in the artist’s own studio.
-See it from July 16 until January 2, 2023.
+See it now through January 3, 2023.

 SFMOMA’s existing collection of Rivera’s work comprises over 70 pieces, making it one of the largest in the world.
 This exhibition has been supplemented with additional works from both public and private collections in the U.S., U.K., and Mexico.
 Some of the most popular paintings on display include The Corn Grinder (1926), Dance in Tehuantepec (1928), Flower Carrier (1935) and Portrait of Lupe Marín (1938).
 Each gallery is dedicated to a theme from Rivera’s life, including places like Tehuantepec and Manhattan, and subjects such as street markets.